HassanAlkhazal/Robot-Arm-Assembly/README.md

 # Robot-Arm-Assembly
-A robot arm assembly by using Solidworks software.
+The assembly of this robot arm is done by Solidworks software.